 Why We Appreciate Dental Assistants | Dental Assistant Recognition Week

 Dental assistants grease the cogs that keep the wheels turning.
-For the patients, they hear their concerns.
-They listen to their requests, and they calm a nervous patient.
-The job duties of a dental assistant can reach beyond what’s learned from a book or class.
-Dental assistants are good listeners and enjoy people.
+For patients, they hear their concerns, listen to their requests, and even calm nerves.
+The job duties of a dental assistant can reach beyond what’s learned in a book or class.
+Many responsibilities now go beyond what’s going on in your mouth.
+It could include managing patients fear, and how to how to relax during your exam.
+Dental assistants must enjoy people.
 If that sounds like you, consider a career as a dental assistant.

-The dental assistant typically begins an appointment by taking the patient to the examination room and discussing their needs.
-Then, they take X-rays and get other assessments for the dentist from the patient.
+Assisting the Doctor — The dental assistant typically begins an appointment by taking the patient to the examination room and discussing their needs.
+Then, they take X-rays and get other assessments for the dentist.
 The assistant helps the dentist with tasks during the appointment including instrument handling, rinsing and suction, and limiting the spread of bacteria.
 Dental assistants also take impressions of teeth and provide post-care instructions.

-While helping the dentist, the patient, and the office work efficiently, dental assistants are often mind-readers, anticipating the needs of those around them!
-March 3-9 is Dental Assistant Recognition week, designed to honor those important team members in every dental practice.
+March 7-13 is Dental Assistant Recognition week, designed to honor those important team members in every dental practice.
 The job duties of a dental assistant are multi-faceted, though hopefully not thankless.
 So, whether it’s the next time you go in for a check-up or the next time you go into work, appreciate the next dental assistant you see.
-They help each and every dental appointment happen happily.
+They help make each and every appointment happen.

 Looking for a provider?
 Use our handy dentist search to find someone near you.